Indonesia Long-Stay Visa Options for Foreigners: KITAS, Remote Worker, Second Home and Residency Explained

 What it allows and what it does not: E33G holders can carry out assignments from their overseas company and bring eligible family members.
 They cannot work for Indonesian clients or employers.

-Fees: Official government fee is about IDR 7,000,000.
-Agent fees, if used, add USD 300–600.
+Fees: The official government fee is IDR 7,000,000.
+Agent fees, if used, add USD 300 to 600.

 Work KITAS

-The KITAS is typically issued for one or two years and must be renewed before expiry.
+The KITAS is usually issued for one or two years and must be renewed before expiry.
 Holders are tied to their sponsoring employer.
 Changing jobs requires cancelling the existing KITAS and restarting the process through the new employer.

 After receiving the KITAS, holders must register with the local civil administration office (Disdukcapil) and obtain an SKTT (Surat Keterangan Tempat Tinggal).
 The legal window for this registration is 14 days from ITAS issuance, as required by Article 20 of the Population Administration Law (UU No. 23/2006, amended by UU No. 24/2013).
 Enforcement varies by city, and many holders complete it later without penalty.
 Regardless of timing, the SKTT is needed for bank accounts, vehicle registration, BPJS health insurance, and many other everyday processes.
 Work KITAS holders' employers often handle this as part of onboarding.
 Other KITAS holders must do it themselves.